 HTSB offered online informational and support sessions to teachers statewide.
-There were eleven new NBPTS certified teachers in 2017.
-The certification process was just revised by the national organization but local support from the Hawaii State Teachers Association (HSTA) and Kamehameha Schools (KS) has broadened support for all Hawaii teachers.
-With the new process now in place it is anticipated that the number of nationally certified teachers will again increase.
+There were fifty-seven new NBPTS certified teachers in the last school year.
+The certification process has been revised by the national organization and local support from the Hawaii State Teachers Association (HSTA) and Kamehameha Schools (KS) has broadened support for all Hawaii teachers.
+With the new process now in place the number of nationally certified teachers is on the increase again, with 5.4% of Hawaii teachers nationally certified.